 Not all patients have reasonable access to primary care practices.

 Everyone needs a primary care doctor to help them manage their health and healthcare.
 Unfortunately, that is almost impossible for many people in the US.
 A shortage of primary care doctors impacts both the insured and uninsured.
-Most noteworthy, the shortage impacts those living in rural, suburban and urban areas.
+Moreover, the shortage impacts those living in rural, suburban and urban areas.
 As a result, healthcare for many is lacking.
 The UnitedHealth report describes the problems:

 - 13% of US residents (44 million) live in a county with a shortage of primary care doctors (<1 primary care doctor/2,000 people).